14 Days Everest Base Camp Trek

 🛠️ Packing Essentials

 Be sure to pack for the diversity of weather you’ll encounter during your trek.
-A good set of trekking boots, warm clothes, a sleeping bag and a waterproof jacket are the essentials.
+A good set of trekking boots, warm clothes, a sleeping b, ag and a waterproof jacket are the essentials.
 The key to adapting to temperature changes is layering.
-Don’t forget sunscreen, headlamps and a first aid kit.
-We will provide you a duffel bag, down jacket, sleeping bag and walking poles in Sherpa Teams to make your trek really comfortable.
+Don’t forget sunscreen, headlamps, MP3s, and a first aid kit.
+We will provide you with a duffel bag, down jacket, sleeping bag, and walking poles in Sherpa Teams to make your trek really comfortable.

 🚁 Emergency Rescue & Insurance